 C. A. Felippa, "Advanced finite element methods".
 Available: http://www.colorado.edu/courses.d /AFM.d/Home.html.
 [Accessed 25 August, 2013].

 The manuscript shall be prepared in accordance with the manuscript template.
 Click here to download the JCEIB Template.

 For any illustrations, tables, or figures already published elsewhere, authors are responsible for getting permission from the copyright holders.
 The publisher of the journal or book in which the Figure or Table first appeared is most often the copyright owner.
 In this case, a letter from the author(s)/publisher should be included to confirm that permission to reproduce the image has been given.

 The manuscript should be written in the English language clearly and understandably.
 The manuscript should be proofread for proper spelling and grammar use.
 We shall promptly return any manuscripts that are not complete or are not in good condition.

-Citation manipulation refers to the excessive citation of an author's study (i.e., self-citation by authors) for the sole purpose of boosting the number of citations of the author's work (COPE, 2019).
+Citation manipulation refers to the excessive citation of an author's study (i.e., self-citation by authors) for the sole purpose of boosting the number of citations of the author's work (COPE, 2019 or latest).
 The authors are encouraged to restrict self-citation to a minimum to control citation manipulation.
-It is advisable of no more than 5 (including jointly authored publications) or 20 per cent self-citations, whichever is lower, in any given publication.

 All papers are subjected to a preliminary evaluation by an Editor, who may reject an article before it has been submitted for peer review if it falls outside the journal's scope or is of inadequate quality.
 Following this first screening, manuscripts that seem to be appropriate are submitted to single-blind peer-review by a minimum of two independent reviewers/experts.
 The authors are requested to nominate at least three individuals who are qualified to evaluate their paper.
 All recommended reviewers must have their present e-mail addresses provided.